-During a prolonged market downturn or upon the occurrence of an event that adversely affects the market, the Nomura Group would expect claims against it to increase.
-The Nomura Group may also face significant litigation.
-The cost of defending such litigation may be substantial and the Nomura Group's involvement in litigation may damage its reputation.
-For example, during the fiscal year ended March 2022, approximately \(\frac{1}{2}\)62.0 billion related to legacy transactions in the U.S. from before the global financial crisis (2007 - 2008) was recognised including legal expenses as well as certain transactions intended to mitigate future losses.
+During a prolonged market downturn or upon the occurrence of an event that adversely affects one of the markets which the Nomura Group operates in, the Nomura Group may be exposed to an increase in claims or significant litigation against the Nomura Group.
+The cost of defending such claims or litigation may be substantial and the Nomura Group's involvement in litigation may damage its reputation.
+For example, during the fiscal year ended 31 March 2022, approximately $\frac{1}{2}62.0$ billion related to legacy transactions in the U.S. from before the global financial crisis (2007 - 2008) was recognised including legal expenses as well as certain transactions intended to mitigate future losses.
 In addition, even legal transactions might be subject to adverse public reaction according to the particular details of such transactions.
 These risks may be difficult to assess or quantify and their existence and magnitude may remain unknown for substantial periods of time.

-Extensive regulation of the Nomura Group's businesses limits its activities and may subject the Nomura Group to significant penalties and losses

-The financial services industry is subject to extensive regulation.
-The Nomura Group is subject to increasing regulation by governmental and self-regulatory organisations in Japan and in virtually all other jurisdictions in which it operates, and such governmental and regulatory scrutiny may increase as its operations expand or as laws change.
+Extensive regulation of the Nomura Group's businesses limits its activities and may subject the Nomura Group to significant penalties and losses in which it operates, and such governmental and regulatory scrutiny may increase as its operations expand or as laws change.
 In addition, while regulatory complexities increase, possibilities of extra-territorial application of a regulation in one jurisdiction to business activities outside of such jurisdiction may also increase.
 These regulations are broadly designed to ensure the stability of financial systems and the integrity of the financial markets and financial institutions, and to protect clients and other third parties who deal with the Nomura Group, and often limit its activities and/or affect its profitability, through net capital, client protection and market conduct requirements.
 In addition, on top of traditional finance-related legislation, the scope of laws and regulations applying to, and/or impacting on, the Nomura Group's operations may become wider depending on the situation of the wider international political and economic environment or policy approaches taken by governmental authorities in respect of regulatory application or law enforcement.
 In particular, the number of investigations and proceedings against the financial services industry by governmental and selfregulatory organisations has increased substantially and the consequences of such investigations and proceedings have become more severe in recent years, and the Nomura Group is subject to face the risk of such investigations and proceedings.
-For example, the U.S. Department of Justice (the DOJ) conducted an investigation regarding residential mortgage-backed securities securitised by some of the Nomura Group's U.S. subsidiaries prior to 2009.
-On 15 October 2018, the U.S. subsidiaries settled the investigation with the DOJ and agreed to pay USD 480 million.
 The Nomura Group may not always be able to prevent such violations, and it could be fined, prohibited from engaging in some of its business activities, ordered to improve its internal governance procedures or be subject to revocation of its license to conduct business.
 The Nomura Group's reputation could also suffer from the adverse publicity that any administrative or judicial sanction against it may create, which may negatively affect the Nomura Group's business opportunities and ability to secure human resources.
 As a result of any such sanction, the Nomura Group may lose business opportunities for a period of time, even after the sanction is lifted, if and to the extent that its clients, especially public institutions, decide not to engage it for their financial transactions.
 In addition, certain market participants may refrain from investing in or entering into transactions with the Nomura Group if the Nomura Group engages in business activities in regions subject to international sanctions, even if the Nomura Group's activities do not constitute violations of sanctions laws and regulations.